Crowd thread digest

 Practical takeaway

-• Crowd wisdom aligns with husbandry basics: there is no guaranteed “peaceful” morph — meet species needs, avoid fin nippers, and plan for separation.
+• Crowd wisdom aligns with husbandry basics: there is no guaranteed “peaceful” morph - meet species needs, avoid fin nippers, and plan for separation.
+See betta tank mates and betta care for a framework.

 • Try our stocking calculator for tank volume and mix ideas alongside species research.